saleor/saleor-app-template/README.md

 ### Storing registration data - APL

-During registration process Saleor API pass the auth token to the app.
-With this token App can query Saleor API with privileged access (depending on requested permissions during the installation).
+Saleor API passes the auth token to the app during the registration process.
+With this token, the App can query Saleor API with privileged access (depending on requested permissions during the installation).

-To store this data, app-template use a different [APL interfaces](https://github.com/saleor/saleor-app-sdk/blob/main/docs/apl.md).
+To store this data, the app template uses different [APL interfaces](https://github.com/saleor/saleor-app-sdk/blob/main/docs/apl.md).

-The choice of the APL is done using `APL` environment variable.
-If value is not set, FileAPL is used.
-Available choices:
+The APL is read from the `APL` environment variable.
+If the value is not set, it falls back to `FileAPL`.
+The list of available choices is the following:

 - `file`: no additional setup is required.
 Good choice for local development.
 Can't be used for multi tenant-apps or be deployed (not intended for production)
-- `upstash`: use [Upstash](https://upstash.com/) Redis as storage method.
+- `upstash`: use [Upstash](https://upstash.com/) Redis as a storage method.
 Free account required.
-Can be used for development and production and supports multi-tenancy.
+It can be used for development and production and supports multi-tenancy.
 Requires `UPSTASH_URL` and `UPSTASH_TOKEN` environment variables to be set
 - `vercel`: used by deployments from the Marketplace.
 It's single-tenant only and only supported by Vercel deployments done with Saleor CLI.
 Requires `SALEOR_REGISTER_APP_URL` and `SALEOR_DEPLOYMENT_TOKEN` environment variables to be set (handled automatically by the Saleor CLI)

-If you want to use your own database, you can implement your own APL.
+You can implement your own APL if you want to use a different database.
 [Check the documentation to read more.](https://github.com/saleor/saleor-app-sdk/blob/main/docs/apl.md)